FraunhoferISST/DataspaceConnector/docs/pages/communication/v6/consumer.md

 ---

-### Step 1: Request a Connector's Self-description
+### Step 1: Query Provider - Request a Connector's Self-description

 For sending a `POST` request, two parameters have to be set: the recipient and the requested element.
 As the data consumer needs to access the self-description of a data provider to know all resource